mikepk/botocore/docs/source/reference/services/servicecatalog.rst

         - **ProductViewDetails** *(list) --*

-          List of detailed product view information objects.
+          Information about the product views.

           - *(dict) --*

-            Detailed product view information.
+            Information about a product view.

             - **ProductViewSummary** *(dict) --*

-              The summary metadata about the specified product view.
+              Summary information about the product view.